 There is also an intriguing variation here that I noticed recently.
 The ‘Wagner’ shortstop card, for example, is found with both a forward facing P and a backward one.
 Interestingly enough, the entire image isn’t reversed on the backwards P card – only the letter.
 The only other ‘Wagner’ card I’ve seen with a reversed P besides the one I own (pictured below) is one in an uncut sheet where the positions were not included on the cards.
 That 15-card sheet is often identified as a proof or even as transfers since all of the letters are backwards.
 But that sheet doesn’t list the positions at the bottom and it doesn’t have the border around the picture.
 The Jackson card below is, to date, the only one I’ve seen with a reversed ‘P’ that is an actual card and not from that paper thin sheet.
 The proof sheet also includes some cards/poses not included in the actual known set.

-The final way to find these cards is in a partial set of sorts found in an uncut strip.
-This ‘set’ sometimes has a whiter background and instead of only cream colored and blue colored uniforms, players are found with a mixture of outfits, including striped uniforms.
+In addition to the standard 12-card sheets and the rare 15-card sheet, these cards are also in a partial set of sorts found in an uncut strip of ten cards.
+Instead of only cream colored and blue colored uniforms, players are found with a mixture of outfits, including striped uniforms.
 These cards, too, feature players in opposite color or different colored uniforms as their regular W552 cards.
 For example, instead of the cream colored uniforms the Wagner card shows, those cards picture him in a blue jersey (shortstop) and a striped jersey (batter).
-And as I said, the ‘Jackson’ Fielder card is different from his regular issue.
-For that reason, I tend to call this a proof set as well.
+And the ‘Jackson’ Fielder card is different from his regular issue., too.
+It shows him with a yellow jersey while his 12-card sheet issue has him in blue.

 The 10-card strip also includes at least one error and possibly two of them, depending on how you look at things.
 Both involve pitcher cards.
 The first error is that one of the cards in the 10-card strip has a misspelled caption ‘Picher.’
 The other is the second (non-Wagner) shortstop card looks an awful lot like a pitcher pose instead of one you would see from a shortstop.
 In the picture, the player has a leg kick up in the air before what looks like him to be delivering the ball to the plate.